joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 **FluentCSV** to improve the performance.
 I have to say this is the most impressive performance improvement I've seen in this project.
 In the last round, his 2.0.0 version clocked in at 57 seconds for 1 million lines (last place).
 With version 3.0.0, he brought the time down to 3.2 seconds (fifth place)!
 [Read more](https://github.com/aboudoux/FluentCSV/blob/master/Benchmark/README.MD) about his own performance analysis.
 Awesome work, Aurélien!
+Great to see such a nice API with excellent performance.

-Also, a previous version was using .NET Core 3.1.
+Also, a previous version of this post was using .NET Core 3.1.
 It looks like .NET 5 gives a measurable improvement on all implementations, averaging about **a 10% reduction in runtime** on average.
 Nice work .NET team!

 Most shockingly, my **HomeGrown** implementation is not the worst.
 And the [code is beautiful](https://github.com/joelverhagen/NCsvPerf/blob/514a0370b2f361c03e6d27bebe9399b4d9d52051/NCsvPerf/HomeGrown/CsvUtility.cs#L39) 😭 (as a father says to his ugly kid).
 In fact, it looks to be a very average implementation.
 So proud.